Three Hour Workshops

 • Reframing Resistance: Maybe teens aren’t stubborn, oppositional, or in denial

-• Cultivating Rapport: How to build therapeutic alliances with teens
+• Cultivating Rapport: Building transformative therapeutic alliances with teens

 • Facilitating Change: Helping teens move from ambivalence to action